National Forest Land Scheme (NFLS)

 For applicants looking to take forward a renewable energy scheme see this additional guidance (PDF 84KB).

-Since the launch of the scheme in 2005 a number of community organisations, housing bodies and Non-Governmental Organisations have successfully bought land under the scheme.
-This progress report describes those projects in more detail.
+- Since the launch of the scheme in 2005 a number of community organisations, housing bodies and Non-Governmental Organisations have successfully bought land under the scheme.
+The NFLS Progress Report (PDF 1.2Mb) describes those projects in more detail.

 NFLS case studies

-Three case studies have been produced describing the development of local projects on land bought from FCS under the NFLS.
-The case studies are:
+Three case studies have been produced describing the development of local projects on land bought from FCS under the NFLS:

 - Highland Small Community Housing Trust (Ardgael project)

 - Broadford and Strath Community Company (Broadford Wood)